Skip to Main Content

 How can I Use LaTeX?

-Using LaTeX follows these general steps:
+Making a document using LaTeX follows these general steps:

-1. Downloading and installing a TeX distribution
+- Downloading and installing a TeX distribution (and editor)

-.tex file using a text editing program
+- Writing a .tex file using a text or LaTeX editing program

-3. Compiling the file into a readable document
+- Compiling the file into a readable document